albatrossflavour/puppet_os_patching/README.md

 # os_patching

-This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat derivitives.
+This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat derivatives.

 ## Table of contents